 Butyl tape is particularly good when compared to other marine sealants for a bucket full of reasons:

 It’s inexpensive and is even reusable in some cases–try that with 3M 4200 or 5200!
 Those sealants are also good and are best used in specific applications but for general ease of use and future disassembly, nothing beats butyl tape.

 There are right ways and wrong ways to apply butyl tape.
 What follows is the procedure that I learned when I got started and it has served me well ever since.

 Make your bed and sail in it too

 To bed hardware with butyl tape:

-1. Drill normal size holes to receive the fasteners.
+1. For new hardware, drill a normal size hole to receive the fastener.
 For straighter holes, see DIY Drill Guide for Accurate Holes.

 This will do two things:

 - Remove microscopic cracks in the gelcoat that can spread when the fastener is under pressure.

 - Make a funnel around the fastener for the butyl to squeeze into and make a more reliable seal.